muntashir/3net.js/README.md

         "error_bound": 0.001    // If the change in cost is less than this value during gradient descent, it finishes.
 Default is 0.001.
     };

     // Data and label must be an array matching the dimensions of the input layer and output layer.
-If options is not specified, the default values will be used.
-Returns true if training was successful, else returns false. if (net.train(data, label, options)) console.log("training complete");
+    // If options is not specified, the default values will be used.
+Returns true if training was successful, else returns false. var success = net.train(data, label, options);
+    if (success) console.log("training complete");

 #### Predicting
     net.predict(data);  // Returns an array with the output layer activations